-The Board is drawn from a broad spectrum of community leaders and can intervene with employers and the public to help resolve situations that threaten workers’ rights.
-The Board believes that it is especially important to support the efforts of low wage workers, who tend to be women, immigrants, young workers, and workers of color, to achieve justice in the workplace.
+As a result of a variety of systemic and institutional barriers, low-wage jobs tend to be disproportionately filled by women, workers of color, immigrants, differently-abled workers, and young workers.
+This is why the Board believes that it is especially important to support the efforts of low wage workers to achieve justice and equity in the workplace.
 Safe, living wage jobs, where workers are not discriminated against for speaking up for their rights, are the backbone of any healthy community.

 Investigate incidents where employers are accused of violating workers rights or unfairly resisting efforts of workers to have a voice in their workplace.

 • Establish community standards about fairness in the workplace that will serve as a moral benchmark to which employers can be held accountable.

 • Meeting with workers and employers to investigate complaints.

 • Holding public hearings to take testimony and raise public awareness of issues.